ofinke/consul/README.md

 # Consul 🧑‍🔬

-Consul 🧑‍🔬 is a terminal-based tool featuring a variety of LLM agents and workflows designed to assist with daily coding and other tasks.
+Consul 🧑‍🔬 is a terminal-based tool featuring a variety of LLM agents and workflows designed to assist with daily coding or other tasks.

-## Features

-- **CLI Interface**: Interact with Consul via a command-line interface for maximum flexibility.
-- **LLM Flows and Agents**: Modular flows for chat, documentation, and code testing, powered by large language models.
-- **Extensible Tooling**: Easily add new tools (file operations, code analysis, etc.) for agent use.
-- **Configurable**: YAML-based configuration for flows, prompts, and tools.
-- **Project-Aware**: Can analyze and document Python projects, including class/function discovery and code relationships.

 ## Installation

 ### Environment Variables

-Copy `.env.example` to `.env` and fill in the required values for your environment (e.g., Azure/OpenAI credentials).
+Copy `.env.example` to `.env` and fill in the required values or export variables into your terminal.

 ### Local Installation